Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Commercial UAS operations must be registered with the Town at least 4 hours prior to operation.
-Recreational flying on private property allowed at less than 500 feet.
+Commercial UAS operations must register with Town at least 4 hours prior to start.
+Property owners may fly UAS recreationally on own property at height less than 500 feet.
 Flying over others' property without consent constitutes trespass.

 View source